andykorth/oogcapitalmanagement/content/posts/understanding-gateways/index.md

 * $v_{\text{gateway}}$ will be 3 parsecs/hr
 * $v_{\text{FTL}}$ typically slightly higher, 3.5 to 4.5.

+Thanks to AppleTree23 for significant STL flight calculations.
+ANT -> Eos average 1.76 hours.
+ANT -> Heph averages 3.55 hrs.

-## Place Gates to avoid STL Flight Segments
+## Place Gates to minimize STL Flight length

-Avoid Large STL Segments
+{{< twoColImage right="false" imageURL="norwick-vs-eos.png" >}}

 If your route requires:
 * STL travel from a CX to a gate, or